Asymmetric graphs with quantum symmetry: Introduction

-In~\cite{QFrucht} they suggest investigating the quantum automorphism groups of the graphs that arise in the proof of Frucht's theorem~\cite{Frucht} as a method of ruling out certain small groups being quantum-excluding.
+Second, in~\cite{QFrucht}, the authors raise the question of whether the graphs that arise in the proof of Frucht's theorem~\cite{Frucht} have quantum symmetry.
 Though the choice of these graphs are non-canonical, we show that the specific graphs used in~\cite{Frucht} always have no quantum symmetry.
 This proves what can be thought of as a weak quantum analog of Frucht's theorem: that every finite group can be realized as the \emph{quantum} automorphism group of a finite graph.
 A stronger quantum analog of Frucht's theorem, that every quantum permutation group can be realized as the quantum automorphism group of some graph, was recently proven not to hold~\cite{QFrucht}.
+Nonetheless, by considering quantum graphs instead of graphs, it was shown in~\cite{brannan2025quantumfrucht} that every finite quantum group is the quantum automorphism group of a finite quantum graph.

 By combining this weak quantum analog of Frucht's theorem with \autoref{thm:main1}, we are able to prove the following: